drhsqlite/fossil-mirror/www/emaildesign.md

 which simply writes the text of the email message on standard output.
 The "stdout" method is used for testing and debugging.

 Perhaps we will add an "smtp" sending method in the future.
+The main problem with an "smtp" delivery method is that front-line Fossil running inside the privilege jail would need to deal with all kinds of errors from SMTP, such as unable to connect, or connection resets, etc.  SMTP expects the sender to have the ability to retry, does it not?

 The emails transmitted have a well-formed header.
 The downstream processing is expected to extract the "To:", "From:", "Subject:" and